cxbxtx/cxbxtx/README.md

 I’m currently working as a BI-developer for X5 Group and keen on Machine Learning.
 Recently I've successfully completed the Data Science course at Yandex.Practicum.

 **Data Science:**\
-Python, Tableau, QlikSense, Pandas, Numpy, Matplotlib, TensorFlow, Keras, SciPy, Scikit-learn, Seaborn
+Python, Tableau, QlikSense, Pandas, TensorFlow, Keras, PySpark, SciPy, Scikit-learn, Numpy, Matplotlib, Seaborn

 **Databases:**\
-PostgreSQL, MySQL
+PostgreSQL, Greenplum

 <!--
 **cxbxtx/cxbxtx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.